ente0v1/CrackMaster/README.md

-# CrackMaster
+# Crack_Master
 An awareness based Bash script to perform cracking operations with Hashcat.
 This software is inspired by the TV Show "Mr. Robot"
 ![GitHub](https://img.shields.io/github/license/ente0v1/CrackMaster)